-In any case, the key variable seems to be the relative strength of proreform groups emerging from the old regime, moderate opposition, and intransigent groups on both sides, namely the authoritarian elite and radicals within the opposition.
+sides, namely the authoritarian elite and radicals within the opposition.
 Negotiations between these political groups and their relative strength in the transitional processes are crucial variables for understanding when and how retroactive justice measures, such as purges, truth commissions, and trials, are adopted.
 The politics of memory, such as the symbolic and economic rehabilitation of the victims, the building of monuments and ceremonies, and public recognition of the suffering of the victims, will also depend on this equilibrium.218

-Transitions by rupture mean that the representatives of the former regime 'have lost their capacity to manoeuvre as their political, police, or military vehicles have been totally or almost completely destroyed and cannot be reconstituted'.
+Transitions by rupture mean that the representatives of the former regime "have lost their capacity to maneuver as their political, police, or military vehicles have been totally or almost completely destroyed and cannot be reconstituted".
 In contrast, transitions that are negotiated usually are marked by a reform-oriented pact between elites.
-In the latter, 'the repressors or outgoing regime authorities tend to retain such a measure of power that the new democratizing elite must co-exist and must constantly negotiate change with the old guard'.
-219 beliefs and values of the emerging new regimes,221 structural factors, the existence of strong human rights movements, the international context and the presence of an engaged and articulated civil society.
-The way these factors are presented in each society can determine if a country try to 'keep memory alive' when there might be some resistance to accountability, or if it opts for (at least temporary) forgetting.
+In the latter, "the repressors or outgoing regime authorities tend to retain such a measure of power that the new democratizing elite must co-exist and must constantly negotiate change with the old guard".219

+Moreover, there is a series of conditions that influence how new regimes decide to deal with the past, making them "historically grounded and thus peculiar to each country".220 These conditions include the beliefs and values of the emerging new regimes,221 structural factors, the existence of strong human rights movements, the international context, and the presence of an engaged and articulated civil society.
+The way these factors are presented in which society can determine if they try to 'keep memory alive' when there might be some resistance to accountability, or if they opt for (at least temporary) forgetting.